DarthTigerson/Hermes/README.md

 5. To delete an employee, go to the employee details page and click the "Delete" button.
 Confirm the deletion when prompted.
 6. To assign a role to an employee, go to the employee details page and select a role from the dropdown menu.
 Click "Save" to assign the role.
 7. To create a test admin account, click the "Create Test Admin" button and follow the prompts.

-**Note:** When not running on a container, on the first run, you need to create an admin user by running the `python startup.py` script.
-The default username and password for the admin user is `hermes` and `hermes`, respectively.

 ## Contributing